Alisha Palmer | Modernism

 Sandro Eich | Theatre and Performance

-Sandro is a PhD Researcher, Open Research Coordinator, and Interdisciplinary Education Research Assistant at the University of St Andrews.
+Sandro is a PhD Researcher, Academic Policy Officer (Quality), and Graduate Teaching Assistant at the University of St Andrews.
 He holds degrees in English Studies, Linguistics and Phonetics, and Comparative Studies, and has studied at the University of Cologne and University College London.
 His PhD research investigates the forms and functions of whistleblowing in fiction, non-fiction, and dramatic writing from 1994 to 2022.
 Conceptualising whistleblowing as a form of meaning-making, the project seeks to re-define whistleblowing as a humanistic practice beyond its legal and organisational discourses.
 His research interests include the intersection of drama, media, and literary form; cultural production in times of digitality; inter-, cross-, and transdisciplinary approaches towards literature and culture; and Higher Education pedagogy and policy.

 Sandro teaches classes on drama and performance (early modern to contemporary), British and American fiction (nineteenth to twenty-first century), interdisciplinary methodology in the humanities, and academic writing skills.
 He is a fellow in the Johns Hopkins/University of St Andrews Interdisciplinary Humanities Doctoral Network and serves on the Executive Committee of the British Association for Contemporary Literary Studies (BACLS).